-Different means-testing rules apply, depending on whether you're under or over the minimum state pension age.
-The information on this page only applies to people over the current minimum state pension age (rising from 60 to 66 between 2010 and 2020).
+Different means-testing rules apply, depending on whether you're under or over the minimum State Pension age.
+The information on this page only applies to people over the current minimum State Pension age (rising from 60 to 66 between 2010 and 2020).
 This information may also not apply to couples with one person under and the other over the minimum State Pension age, if they have to claim a new benefit called Universal Credit.

 For Pension Credit, there is no upper limit of capital for you to be eligible.
 This means there is no maximum level of capital you can have in order to claim the benefit.
-Savings or capital up to £10,000, and any income generated by those savings, are ignored.
+Capital up to £10,000, and any income generated by that capital, are ignored.
 You will be treated as having ‘assumed income’ of £1 for every £500 (or part of £500) of capital you have above £10,000.
 If you have a partner, you will be assessed as a couple and the first £10,000 of your joint capital will be ignored.

-The lower capital limit for Housing Benefit and Council Tax Benefit is £10,000.
-If you have savings or capital of up to £10,000 these, and any income you receive from these savings, are ignored.
+The lower capital limit for Housing Benefit and Council Tax Support is £10,000.
+If you have capital of up to £10,000 this, and any income you receive from this, are ignored.
 You will be treated as having assumed income on capital above £10,000 as set out above.

-Unlike Pension Credit, Housing Benefit and Council Tax Benefit also have an upper capital limit, which is £16,000.
-If you have more than this capital limit you will not be entitled to any Housing Benefit or Council Tax Benefit, unless you qualify for Pension Credit Guarantee Credit.
+Unlike Pension Credit, Housing Benefit and Council Tax Support also have an upper capital limit, which is £16,000.
+If you have more than this capital limit you will not be entitled to any Housing Benefit or Council Tax Support, unless you qualify for Pension Credit Guarantee Credit.

 Most types of capital are taken into account for means-testing.
 This includes: